-- Collaborate with local community leaders to design meaningful projects that leverage science to produce a concrete impact
+- Collaborate with community leaders to design meaningful projects that leverage science to produce a concrete impact;

-- Recruit scientists with relevant expertise to join the projects
+- Recruit a volunteer scientist with relevant expertise to join the project; and

 - Lead a team of scientists and community members through launching a project, advancing community priorities, and sharing outcomes.